-System Message Cause TRYING TO CONNECT TO NETWORK STREAMING: TRYING TO CONNECT The unit is connecting to the network.
-TRANSMITTING STREAMING: ACTIVE The data transfer is in progress TRANSMISSION COMPLETE STREAMING: ENDED The data transfer is complete.
-TRANSMISSION FAILED STREAMING: FAILED The data transfer has failed.
+System Message Cause TRYING TO CONNECT TO NETWORK The unit is connecting to the network.
+TRANSMITTING The data transfer is in progress TRANSMISSION COMPLETE The data transfer is complete.
+TRANSMISSION FAILED The data transfer has failed.
 To correct the problem, check the following: Verify that wireless communications is enabled on your X Series unit.
 Verify that the Wi-Fi settings are correct in the Communications setup menu.
 Verify that the ZOLL server is configured correctly.
 Verify that your cellular device is configured correctly.
 Make sure that the X Series unit is within range of the wireless server.
-STREAMING: TRYING TO RECONNECT The Mobile Streaming connection was lost and the unit is attempting to re-establish communications.
 INVALID CERTIFICATE FAILURE The certificate is expired or the trust chain cannot be established.
 HOSTNAME MISMATCH The certificate common name does not match the host name for the server to which you are trying to connect.
 The server host name and the certificate common name must match exactly.
 For example, if the server host name is "12lsubsvc.zollonline.com" then the common name must be "12lsubsvc.zollonline.com".
 The X Series allows you to use wildcards.
 So, for the example above, you could use the wildcard ".zollonline.com".